Cherry Preschool’s Commitment to Inclusion

 All disadvantaged and disabled children will have access to high quality and developmentally appropriate preschool programs that help prepare children for school.

 We believe that including children with special needs in regular preschool programming is appropriate practice in a developmental early childhood setting.
 It enables children with special needs to model the social, language, and play skills needed to succeed in school.
 It also enriches the lives of all children by bringing them together in an environment that teaches acceptance, respect, and the appreciation of individual differences.
-Cherry Preschool welcomes children who have a variety of special needs as well as children who come from economically disadvantaged and culturally diverse backgrounds.
+Cherry Preschool welcomes children who have a variety of special and medical needs as well as children who come from economically disadvantaged and culturally diverse backgrounds.

 If your child is receiving any services or has any special needs, or for further information, please contact: